bnorum/Self-Balancing-Battle/README.md

 ~~Try it out: https://bradynorum.com/self-balancing-battle~~

 Professor wiped my database, no longer works.
+Stay tuned as of (04/24/2025)